How Mobile Giving Can Drive More Donations

 - Creating a QR code that people can scan with their phone to perform an action, including donating to a cause.

 The popularity of mobile giving has grown along with the rise of mobile technology—not just devices, but apps and other innovations that have made it easier to send funds quickly and securely.
-Some key trends:
+Some key trends, according to Nonprofits Source:

-- 91% of American adults own a smartphone, and mobile devices account for 57% of Internet traffic.
+- Mobile devices account for 57% of Internet traffic.

 - Millennials prefer mobile payments, for donations and otherwise: 44% would rather pay by phone than use cash.